-For further information regarding NDPS printers and printing please refer to the "Other Sources of Information" section at the end of this chapter.
+For further information regarding NDPS printers and printing, see the Other Sources of Information section at the end of this chapter.

 NDPS Manager

 This creates a NDPS manager that interacts with services running at the server and manages an unlimited number of printer agents.